GenAI Case Study

 With the scope rationalised and costs right-sized, the second phase restructured the payment mechanism to align the consulting firm’s incentives with actual delivery.

-The initial SOW used a time & materials (T&M) model — monthly invoicing based on consultant hours logged.
+From time and materials to milestone payments.
+The initial SOW used a time and materials (T&M) model.
+Monthly invoicing based on consultant hours logged.
 This model systematically favours the consulting firm: revenue flows regardless of delivery progress, and scope expansion increases revenue rather than creating risk.
-The advisory team restructured the engagement into milestone-based payments where payment is triggered by the insurer's acceptance of defined deliverables — not by hours worked.
+The advisory team restructured the engagement into milestone-based payments where payment is triggered by the insurer’s acceptance of defined deliverables, not by hours worked.

-M2: Model DevelopmentTrained claims analysis model; accuracy benchmarks; test results on sample dataset≥85% accuracy on defined test cases; model performance report€380K
+M2: Model DevelopmentTrained claims analysis model; accuracy benchmarks; test results≥85% accuracy on defined test cases; performance report€380K

-M4: Production & HandoverProduction deployment; documentation; knowledge transfer; 30-day hypercareProduction stability; documentation acceptance; team trained€200K
+M4: Production & HandoverProduction deployment; documentation; knowledge transfer; 30-day hypercareProduction stability; documentation accepted; team trained€200K

+Holdback and quality provisions.
 The restructured agreement included a 10% holdback on each milestone payment, released only after 30-day post-delivery validation.
-If the deliverable doesn't meet acceptance criteria, the holdback is retained until remediation.
+If the deliverable does not meet acceptance criteria, the holdback is retained until remediation.
 If the consulting firm fails to remediate within a defined cure period, the holdback converts to a permanent deduction.
-This creates a financial incentive for quality delivery — and a contractual mechanism for the insurer to address underperformance without requiring formal dispute resolution.
+This creates a financial incentive for quality delivery and a contractual mechanism to address underperformance without requiring formal dispute resolution.

-Any scope addition or modification must be documented as a formal Change Request with: description of the change, effort estimate, cost impact, schedule impact, and written approval from both parties.
+Scope change control.
+Any scope addition or modification must be documented as a formal Change Request with description of the change, effort estimate, cost impact, schedule impact, and written approval from both parties.
 No change can be billed without signed approval.
-This simple mechanism — standard in traditional IT projects but frequently absent from AI consulting SOWs — prevents the scope creep that inflates AI project costs by 30–50% industry-wide.
+This simple mechanism (standard in traditional IT projects but frequently absent from AI consulting SOWs) prevents the scope creep that inflates AI project costs by 30 to 50% industry-wide.

-Convert T&M to milestone payments: Define 4–6 milestones with specific, measurable deliverables.
+Convert T&M to milestone payments.
+Define 4 to 6 milestones with specific, measurable deliverables.
 Payment on accepted delivery only.
-If your consultant can't define clear milestones, the scope isn't well-understood enough to start.
+If your consultant cannot define clear milestones, the scope is not well-understood enough to start.

-Include quality holdbacks: 10% holdback per milestone, released after 30-day validation.
-Creates financial accountability for quality without requiring adversarial dispute processes.
+Include quality holdbacks.
+10% holdback per milestone, released after 30-day validation.
+Creates financial accountability without adversarial dispute processes.

-Implement formal change control: No scope changes without written change requests and signed approvals.
-AI projects are inherently exploratory — which makes controlled change management even more important, not less.
+Implement formal change control.
+No scope changes without written change requests and signed approvals.
+AI projects are inherently exploratory, which makes controlled change management even more important.

 05

-The advisory team redlined the IP clause to establish complete, exclusive ownership by the insurer of all work products created during the engagement: custom-trained AI/ML models (including fine-tuned GPT models), prompt engineering frameworks and libraries, integration code and APIs, training data annotations and datasets, documentation and architectural designs, and any derivative works.
+Exclusive IP ownership.
+The advisory team redlined the IP clause to establish complete, exclusive ownership by the insurer of all work products created during the engagement.
+Custom-trained AI/ML models (including fine-tuned GPT models), prompt engineering frameworks and libraries, integration code and APIs, training data annotations and datasets, documentation and architectural designs, and any derivative works.
 The consulting firm retains no rights to any project-specific work product.
-They may retain their pre-existing methodologies and general AI expertise (which is reasonable), but anything created specifically for this engagement belongs exclusively to the insurer.
+They may retain their pre-existing methodologies and general AI expertise, but anything created specifically for this engagement belongs exclusively to the insurer.

-The original contract's ambiguity about reuse rights was replaced with an explicit prohibition: the consulting firm may not use, repurpose, demonstrate, or reference the insurer's AI models, code, prompts, data, or results for any other client or internal purpose.
-This includes "anonymised" or "aggregated" reuse — a common loophole where consultants claim they can reuse "lessons learned" or "model architectures" that are in practice substantially derived from your project.
+Consultant reuse prohibition.
+The original contract’s ambiguity about reuse rights was replaced with an explicit prohibition.
+The consulting firm may not use, repurpose, demonstrate, or reference the insurer’s AI models, code, prompts, data, or results for any other client or internal purpose.
+This includes “anonymised” or “aggregated” reuse.
+A common loophole where consultants claim they can reuse “lessons learned” or “model architectures” that are in practice substantially derived from your project.

 IP ElementOriginal ContractRedlined Contract

-Prompt engineering frameworksNot addressed — likely treated as consultant IPInsurer-owned; consultant cannot replicate for other clients
+Prompt engineering frameworksNot addressed — treated as consultant IPInsurer-owned; cannot replicate for others

-Training data and annotationsNot addressedInsurer-owned; consultant must delete all copies post-project
+Training data and annotationsNot addressedInsurer-owned; consultant deletes post-project

 Integration code and APIsJoint ownership impliedExclusive insurer ownership

-Derivative worksNot addressedInsurer-owned; no derivatives based on insurer assets
+Derivative worksNot addressedInsurer-owned; no derivatives from insurer assets

-The engagement involved processing policyholder claims data — personal data under GDPR including names, addresses, health information (for health insurance claims), financial details, and claims histories.
-The advisory team added comprehensive data protection provisions: data processing agreement (DPA) meeting GDPR Article 28 requirements; purpose limitation (data used only for defined project scope); data minimisation (only necessary data fields for model training); retention and deletion obligations (all data copies deleted within 30 days of project completion or termination); sub-processor controls (any third-party tools or cloud services used by the consultant must meet equivalent data protection standards); and breach notification (72-hour notification aligned with GDPR requirements).
+GDPR-compliant data governance.
+The engagement involved processing policyholder claims data: personal data under GDPR including names, addresses, health information, financial details, and claims histories.
+The advisory team added comprehensive data protection provisions.
+Data processing agreement (DPA) meeting GDPR Article 28 requirements.
+Purpose limitation (data used only for defined project scope).
+Data minimisation (only necessary data fields for model training).
+Retention and deletion obligations (all data copies deleted within 30 days of project completion or termination).
+Sub-processor controls (any third-party tools or cloud services must meet equivalent data protection standards).
+And breach notification (72-hour notification aligned with GDPR requirements).

 06